ramon-astudillo/NLSE/README.md

 theano modules.
 For the larger embeddings a GPU will be necessary to process the data at a reasonable speed.
-The go.sh bash script will need cygwin or equivalent in Windows machines, but you can run the python commands inside the script on a Windows machine directly iy you want to spare this part.
+The go.sh bash script will need cygwin or equivalent in Windows machines, but you can run the python commands inside the script on a Windows machine directly.
+See the Step by Step section for instructions.

 **Data**